nazgul26/PHPRecipebook/README.md

 PHP Recipe Book 5.0

 This is a rewrite of PHPRecipeBook hosted on sourceforge to use Cake MVC.

-My goal is to complete the rewrite by the end of the year (2014), but we will see how it goes.
+Great progress has been made in 2014, about 1/2 way through re-write.
+CakePHP is a so far a great platform for this project.

 Improvements I want to make along the way:
 * AJAX Page loads (so less refreshes/data between clicks)